RafaelVidaurre/angular-permission/README.md

 TODOS:
 -----
 Help fill this list with your feature requests
-- More powerful redirection to allow passing state parameters and other useful stuff ui-router provides.
+- [Waiting for release on `ui-router`'s end] More powerful redirection to allow passing state parameters and other useful stuff ui-router provides.
 Ideas anyone?
 - Inheritance (example: 'admin' inherits from 'user')
 - Role validation caching?